Pro Bono and Community

-For the past seven years, the firm has supported Teach For America, a well-known and acclaimed program that has made a phenomenal and lasting impact on New Orleans’s at-risk youth post-Katrina by infusing New Orleans’s classrooms with the teaching and skills of many of the nation’s top college graduates.
+For several years, the firm has supported Teach For America, a well-known and acclaimed program that has made a phenomenal and lasting impact on New Orleans’s at-risk youth by infusing New Orleans’s classrooms with the teaching and skills of many of the nation’s top college graduates.

 As one of our community projects, one year the firm partnered with Joseph S. Clark Preparatory High School to create opportunities for the firm’s employees to participate in activities with the school’s students.
 To kick off the partnership with Clark, the firm sponsored a “work day” at the high school to help get the building ready for the new school year.
 Barrasso Usdin employees sorted books, painted class rooms, cleaned floors, and hung banners throughout the school.
 The day was a huge success, and the firm’s employees had a great time contributing to the revitalization of Joseph S. Clark Preparatory High School.

 In the past, Barrasso Usdin Kupperman Freeman & Sarver established a scholarship fund for the New Orleans Charter Science and Math School to enable students to participate in ACT and SAT test preparation seminars.
 The seminars offer the preparation and practice needed to raise scores to make students more competitive as college applicants.
 If the students stay in Louisiana, earning a designated score on the ACT will qualify them for T.O.P.S., a full-tuition scholarship at any state college or university.